lwiskowski/ElasticSearch/README.md

 If you recieve an error message, you will have to ensure that JDK or JRE is installed.

-Go to http://gradle.org/gradle-download/ to download graddle (the first option, "complete distribution", is recommended).
+Go to http://gradle.org/gradle-download/ to download gradle (the first option, "complete distribution", is recommended).
 Unzip the file.

 At this point, ensure you're on the admin user directory on the terminal.
 The current directory on your